 Let’s dig into common types of therapy you could explore in your treatment.

 Though it is much more evolved than the aforementioned picture of laying on a couch revealing repressed childhood memories.
-Psychoanalytic therapists do focus more on the past, family relationships, and symbolic relationships and experiences than other modalities might.
-They are also more concerned with working with you to resolve the conflicts of the past to avoid reliving them in the present.
+Psychoanalytic therapists do focus more on the past, family relationships, and symbolic relationships and experiences through talking therapy than other modalities might. hey are also more concerned with working with you to resolve the conflicts of the past to avoid reliving them in the present.
 This approach focuses on changing problematic behaviors, feelings, and thoughts by discovering their unconscious meanings and motivations.

 Psychodynamic therapy is similar to psychoanalytic therapy in that it is an in-depth form of talk therapy based on the theories and principles of psychoanalysis, created by Sigmund Freud.
 But psychodynamic therapy is less focused on the patient-therapist relationship, and more interested in exploring the patient’s relationship with his or her external world.
 It’s more common for psychodynamic therapy to have a shorter duration than psychoanalytic therapy with respect to the frequency and number of sessions, but this is not always the case.

 Both methods of psychotherapy are characterized by a close working partnership between therapist and patient.
-Patients learn about themselves by exploring their interactions in the therapeutic relationship.
+Patients learn about themselves by exploring their interactions in the therapeutic relationship in each therapy session.

-Behavioral therapies are focused on changing behavioral patterns and actions like classical conditioning, or associative learning.
+Behavioral therapies are focused on changing behavioral patterns and actions like classical conditioning, or associative learning and there are different types of behavioral therapy.
 This form of therapy seeks to identify and help change potentially self-destructive or unhealthy behaviors.
 Its foundation of learning is built upon the idea that all behaviors are learned and that unhealthy behaviors can be changed.
 The focus of treatment is often on existing problems and how to change them.

-Behavioral therapy is used to treat a wide range of symptoms and diagnosis, but is most commonly used for mental illness such as anxiety, depression, obsessive compulsive disorder, phobias, anger, and eating disorders.
+Behavioral therapy is used to treat a wide range of symptoms and diagnosis, but is most commonly used for mental illness such as anxiety disorder, depression, obsessive compulsive disorder, phobias, anger, and eating disorders.

 Cognitive behavioral therapy is a fairly popular form of behavioral therapy that combines behavioral therapy with cognitive therapy.
 Treatment is focused on how someone’s thoughts and beliefs can influence their actions and moods.
 In most cases, cognitive behavioral therapy techniques are often used to treat an existing and acute issue, with the long-term goal being to shift a person’s thinking and behavioral patterns towards healthier ones.